← back to the schedule

 Throughout this lab you may want to have access to the class documentation for the Grid, GridObject, and Location classes.
 This documentation can be found at www.cs.kzoo.edu/GridPkg/GridPkgClassDocumentation/.

 Before compiling your program, you will have to make sure your project knows about the grid.jar library.
-If you are using BlueJ, you can create a +libs folder under the JavaSourcesFiles folder and put the jar file there, or you can specify its location in the Libraries tab of the Preferences or Properties dialog box (under BlueJ->Preferences, Tools->Preferences or File->Properties, depending on the version of BlueJ you are using).
-The within BlueJ, open the JavaSourcesFiles folder as a Non-BlueJ Project and compile it.
+If you are using BlueJ, you can create a +libs folder under the folder containing your source files and put the jar file there, or you can specify its location in the Libraries tab of the Preferences or Properties dialog box (under BlueJ->Preferences, Tools->Preferences, or File->Properties, depending on the version of BlueJ you are using).
+Then within BlueJ, open your folder as a Non-BlueJ Project and compile it.

-3. Complete the numQueens and removeQueen methods, without adding any additional instance variables.
+3. In the NQueens class, complete the numQueens and removeQueen methods, without adding any additional instance variables.
 To test the removeQueen method, modify the placeQueen method to add a queen to any arbitrary column (your choice) of the correct row for that queen, display the environment, and then remove the queen and redisplay the environment.
 Modify the solve method to place one queen.
 Run the program.
 You should see one queen (or color block) appear and then disappear from the environment.

 4. Modify the placeQueen method to recursively place all the queens in arbitrary columns (or the same arbitrary column).
 Think about where you should place the recursive call if you want to see the queens appear in each row, one-by-one, and then disappear in reverse order.
 Make sure you remember to include a base case.
 Do you need to modify the solve method to place all the queens?
 If so, do it.